dankore/built-with-tailwind-css/README.md

 # How it works

-Build with TailwindCSS looks for the word 'tailwind' or 'tailwindcss' in a webpage.
+Build with Tailwind CSS looks for the word 'tailwind' or 'tailwindcss' in a webpage.

 Earlier versions of Tailwind CSS do not include the above words in the generated stylesheets.

-Therefore, this extension works for newer versions of Tailwind CSS.
+Therefore, this extension works for only newer versions of Tailwind CSS - version 2 and above.
+I need to further investigate this.

 # Contribute